razerx100/Terra/README.md

 2. [DirectXMath](https://github.com/microsoft/DirectXMath).

 ## Instructions
 Run the appropriate Setup script to build the project with or without ImGui.
 The setup scripts use the ***Visual Studio 17 2022*** generator for project generation.
-But ***Visual Studio 16 2019*** generator should work as well.

 ## Requirements
 Vulkan SDK.\